Dadangdut33/Speech-Translate/readme.md

 You can use [pyinstaller](https://pyinstaller.org/) or [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe) for a graphical interface.

 - If you use **pyinstaller** you can load the [spec file](./build.spec) by running `pyinstaller ./build.spec` to build the project.
-Alternatively, you can type the build command directly like this:
+Alternatively, you can type the build command when in `root directory` directly like this:

   ```bash
   pyinstaller --noconfirm --onedir --console --icon "./speech_translate/assets/icon.ico" --name "Speech Translate" --clean --add-data "./assets;assets/" --copy-metadata "tqdm" --copy-metadata "regex" --copy-metadata "requests" --copy-metadata "packaging" --copy-metadata "filelock" --copy-metadata "numpy" --copy-metadata "tokenizers" --add-data "./venv/Lib/site-packages/whisper/assets;whisper/assets/"  "./Main.py"